mui/material-ui/docs/src/pages/components/tooltips/tooltips.md

 {{"demo": "pages/components/tooltips/PositionedTooltips.js"}}

+## Arrow Tooltips

+You can use the `arrow` prop to give your tooltip an arrow indicating which element it refers to.

+{{"demo": "pages/components/tooltips/ArrowTooltips.js"}}

 ## Customized tooltips

 Here are some examples of customizing the component.
 You can learn more about this in the